rteixeirax/RssToTelegram/README.md

-# SIDE Bot
+# RssToTelegram

-Fetch notifications from SIDE and send them to telegram.
+Fetch notifications from the RSS url and send them to telegram.